lifebit-ai/gwas/README.md

   --genotype_files_list "s3://lifebit-featured-datasets/projects/gel/gel-gwas/testdata/vcfs.csv" \
 ```

-P.S.
-The maximum memory used by plink is `16Gb`.
+P.S. maximum RAM assigned to plink operations is set to  `16Gb` by default.
 If more memory needs to be assigned to plink commands, please use `--plink_memory` parameter to adjust accordingly.